jdunc/searching-for-meaning/readme.md

-A simple call to poetry api and flickr api to generate random poetry and images based on a search.
+A simple call to poetry api and flickr api to generate random poetry and images then dynamically place them on the page based on a custom user search.
 View live at <a href="http://searching-for-meaning.surge.sh">searching-for-meaning.surge.sh</a>